8 Questions to ask when considering Rostering Software

 - Research how provider’s software will affect your current budget and long-term costs.

 - Per user pricing vs flat licence fee for unlimited usage.
 When you limit the number of people who can access an account, you could be risking the stickiness of the product within your organization.
-Cheaper pricing doesn’t necessarily mean value for money.
+Remember, cheaper pricing doesn’t necessarily mean value for money.

 8) Does the provider offer a suitable support service?